 Top things to know about G Suite billing

 When you sign up for G Suite, you get a 14-day free trial.
 You have the full set of G Suite services, including Gmail, video conferencing, and online storage, and you can add up to 10 users to your account.
 See the G Suite trial FAQ.

-To continuing using G Suite without interruption, set up billing before your trial ends.
+To continue using G Suite without interruption, set up billing before your trial ends.
 You won’t be charged until your trial ends or you add more than 10 users.
-To set up billing, choose G Suite Business or G Suite Basic, and then a billing plan.

-You also get a free trial if you upgrade to G Suite Basic from the legacy free edition of Google Apps.
+You also get a free trial if you upgrade to G Suite from the legacy free edition of Google Apps.
 Before your trial ends, either set up billing or downgrade back to the legacy free version.
-See Upgrade to G Suite Basic.
+See Upgrade from the legacy free edition to G Suite.

 Billing country and currency